mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

 ## Required registration routine set up

-To enable registration on the poster gallery, the email address has to be made available via the uploader service.
+To enable registration at the poster gallery, the email address has to be made available via the uploader service.
+If not set up differently, the uploader URL is https://posters.bc.g-node.org.

 The routine is as follows:
-- provide an upload pw on the server in `$PROJ_ROOT/config/uploader/config`
+- provide an upload PW on the server in `$PROJ_ROOT/config/uploader/config`
 - add email addresses on the uploader service via route `[uploader URL]/uploademail`
 - this will create an output file containing hashes of the email addresses
-- these hashes can be queried by the gogs services via the route `[uploader URL]/uploads/emailwhitelist`
+- these hashes can be queried by the poster gallery service via the route `[uploader URL]/uploads/emailwhitelist`
+- all email addresses in this hash file are eligible to register with the poster gallery service.

 ## Required poster upload hash set up

 - provide a salt file with an according value in a `$PROJ_ROOT/uploadersalt` file ... it is required for the poster upload hash
-- create a poster_hash.json file using the `mkuploadcodes.py` file from github:BC20/scripts.
+- create a poster_hash.json file using the `mkuploadcodes.py` file from gin.g-node.org/G-Node/BCCN-Conference:BC-latest/scripts directory.
 - copy the resulting file to `$PROJ_ROOT/config/uploader/poster.json`